posted on Wednesday, 4th January 2017 by Steve May

 The set employs the 2017 spec version of Freeview Play, which introduces new search/recommendation tools and a Quick Look Guide that shows past, live and future TV programs for the current channel.
 Also included are live thumbnails of what’s showing on other channels.

-The 65EZ1002 includes Control4's Simple Device Discovery Protocol and is pending Connects with Control4 Certification.
+The TX-65EZ1002 includes Control4's Simple Device Discovery Protocol and is pending Connects with Control4 Certification.
 Also, the OLED TV will be submitted to Creston to obtain Crestron Certification.

 Steve is a veteran of the UK consumer electronics